Black Americans living abroad reflect on Juneteenth holiday - NewsBreak

 Tashina Ferguson, a 26-year-old debate coach, was living in New York at the time of Eric Garner’s death.

-She moved to South Korea in 2019 and planned to celebrate Juneteenth on Sunday with a group of drag performers at a fundraising brunch for the Marsha P. Johnson Institute.
+She moved to South Korea in 2019 and will celebrate Juneteenth on Sunday with a group of drag performers at a fundraising brunch for the Marsha P. Johnson Institute.

 She has mixed feeling about the newest federal holiday.